Changing Careers: Are Education Expenses Tax-Deductible?

 Course: Bachelor of Nursing

-Outcome: Claim denied, It’s a career change, not upskilling for his current job
+Outcome: Claim denied.
+It’s focused on a career change, not on enhancing his existing job.

-Track vehicle or travel costs if they’re directly work-related
+Track travel costs if they are directly related to work duties.

 In Summary

-If you’re switching careers, it’s important to understand that your study expenses likely won’t be deductible.
-The ATO only allows claims that tie directly into your current job, not your future one.
+If you’re changing careers, it’s crucial to recognize that your study-related expenses likely won't qualify as deductions.
+The ATO strictly permits claims that connect directly to your current position—not a future one.

 Comments